jpulse-net/jpulse-framework/docs/dev/work-items.md

 - possiby as plugin once W-045 is implemented
 - choice of SMS, authentication app

+### W-0: view: strategy for SPA using vue.js
+- status: 🕑 PENDING
+- type: Feature
+- objective: define a way to create SPA (single page application) using vue.js, with example and easy onboarding
+- inspiration:
+  - the /jpulse-docs/ is already a SPA with changing URI, not based on vue.js
+- deliverables:
+  - define standard for SPA using vue.js
+  - create /hello-vue/index.shtml demo page

 ### W-0: controller & view: websocket strategy
 - status: 🕑 PENDING
 - type: Idea